-Delivery plan Likelihood of delivery Promise Measures of success Green (G) - Finalised and agreed Amber/Green (AG) - Developed and being refined Amber/Red (AR) - Understood but Red (R) - Not constructed yet Green (G) - On track to succeed Amber/Green (AG) - Largely on track, and properly understood Amber/Red (AR) - Solutions known but implementation requires support Red (R) - Actions to succeed not yet known orfully elaborated Comments on likelihood of delivery 1.
+Delivery plan Likelihood of delivery Promise Measures of success Green (G) - Finalised and agreed Image: Comparison of the second sec Comments on delivery plan Green (G) - On track to succeedAmber/Green (AG) - Largely on track, and properly understoodAmber/Red (AR) - Solutions known but implementation requires supportRed (R) - Actions to succeed not yet known orfully elaborated Comments on likelihood of delivery 1.
 Employ peer support workers at the heart of every service that we offer by 2027.
 Each clinical service in the Trust will have a peer support worker aligned to it and working with patients in their care.
-Red The developing delivery plan (now CEO owned) needs to supported, and to confirm the so.
+Red The developing delivery plan (now CEO owned) needs to consider how PSWs are best supported, and to confirm the services that will have such roles, and the timeline to do so.
 Specific provision in our Investment Fund for 25/6 has been made for the next steps with this work.
 Amber red The promise is hugely ambitious in number and reach.
 It is forecast that we can scale up, but are not yet confident of sufficient expansion.
 Achieve Carers Federation accreditation for the work that we do across the Trust.
 Amber red The delivery sequence to do this will be considered in the POD/N&F delivery reviews in February.
 Amber green As an input measure, we are confident that effort will produce compliance/adherence.
 2. Support unpaid carers in our communities and among our staff, developing the resilience Provide flexible, safe, timely access to all our inpatient areas for carers to spend time with their loved ones.
 Amber green To a timetable to be confirmed within the HQTC, we will move to a standard access offer across our wards and sites - removing variation.
 Amber red Putting into place what is needed is feasible - what has to be established is that it works - through the eyes of carers of neighbourhoods to improve healthy life expectancy.
 Identify most and better support all unpaid carers in our workforce, recognising carers traditionally excluded.
 Amber red We can do more to systematise this.
 But our plan is likely to be incomplete given self-identification inhibition in early months.
 Amber red This cautious rating reflects the hidden scale of need and the work required to match that with support Identify all-age carers that use our services and ensure their rights under the carers act are recognised.
 Red This piece of work is a significant one and may require dedicated resourcing for a fixed term period.
 Red Until the planning work is done it is difficult to meaningfully estimate the LOD.
 3. Work with over 350 volunteers by 2025 to go the extra mile in the quality of care that we offer Have 350 volunteers registered to work with us or have equivalent to that figure volunteering time with us through another body.
 Amber green This is reported elsewhere.
 Delivery Reviews will focus on upping the numbers of North Lincolnshire and Rotherham Without that plan, we risk missing the point of the measure.
 Amber red Until we are more than a third of the way to the measure (having used 40% of the elapsed time), we need to see a sizeable uptick in take up to go AG.